classiebit/eventmie-pro-docs/resources/docs/3.0/fullyloaded/pos-scanner-manager.md

     ***

-3. On the Popup, select POS and hit Save.
+3. In the popup, select POS and click Save.

     ***